• Skip to primary navigation

 How to Access Medical Care in Canada for Visitors

 While anyone can receive emergency medical care in Canada, you’ll be billed if you don’t have a Canadian health card.
-When selecting your travel insurance, check which healthcare providers are covered under your plan.
+When selecting your travel plan, check which healthcare providers it covers.
 In many cases, you may need to pay upfront for services and seek reimbursement later.

 Canada has an abundance of doctors, clinics, hospitals, and emergency rooms, especially in larger cities.
 It’s wise to research and compile a list of doctors and specialists at your destination and keep this information with you during your trip.

-Note that some services, such as emergency services, optometry, dentistry, fertility treatments, and outpatient prescription drugs, may not be covered by Canada’s public health insurance.
+Note that Canada’s public health insurance might not cover some services, such as emergency services, optometry, dentistry, fertility treatments, and outpatient prescription drugs.
 Review your travel insurance policy to ensure it aligns with the healthcare providers and services you might need.

 Some travel insurance plans offer telemedicine visits, which can help reduce upfront costs if you don’t require in-person hospital care.
-Many plans also provide translation services, which can be especially useful in Quebec, where French is predominantly spoken.
+Many plans also provide translation services, which can be especially useful in Quebec, where people predominantly speak French.

 Read More: Hospitals in Canada